 3. Be where the best leads are

-Your selection should also account not just the amount of leads your business can get but also their quality.
-While Google is where most people search for emergency locksmith or plumbing services, when it comes to major renovation projects or similar endeavours, people are more likely to browse reviews on professional service provider indexes like those offered by Houzz and Home Depot.
+Your selection should also account for not just the amount of leads your business can get but also their quality.
+While Google is where most people search for an emergency locksmith or plumbing services, when it comes to major renovation projects or similar endeavors, people are more likely to browse reviews on professional service provider indexes like those offered by Houzz and Home Depot.

 4. Be where you can effectively get leads